lazybytez/general-template/README.md

   ![commit-info][commit-info]
   ![contributors-info][contributors-info]
   ![reposize-info][reposize-info]
+  ![stars][stars]

 ## Description
 This is a general repository template for all projects done by the organization lazybytez.
 You can use it if you want.
 Just be sure to modify the names and emails.

 ## Getting started
 tbd